rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-dimensions-of-manifestation.md

 ## 6.245.3 General rule

-<a name="6.245.3.1">6.245.3.1</a> Make any notes on the dimensions of a manifestation if considered important.
+<a name="6.245.3.1">6.245.3.1</a> Make notes on the dimensions of a manifestation if considered important.

-<a name="6.245.3.2">6.245.3.2</a> If a volume as issued contains separate text blocks of varying dimensions, record the height (or height x width) of the text blocks in a note on dimensions of manifestation if considered important (see [Dimensions, 6.24.335.1](/DCRMR/phys-desc/Dimensions/#6.24.335.1)).
+<a name="6.245.3.2">6.245.3.2</a> If a volume as issued contains separate text blocks of varying dimensions, record the height (or height x width) of the text blocks in a Note on dimensions of manifestation if considered important (see [Dimensions, 6.24.335.1](/DCRMR/phys-desc/Dimensions/#6.24.335.1)).

 ---